The building inspection is a visual examination of building components and elements.

 Maintenance work is necessary to keep the building functioning properly and to ensure optimal occupant safety.
 Using the building status certificate, the professional is able to establish the provident fund.

 The Syndicate of Co-ownership uses this fund to finance the major repairs of the common parts of the building.

 Before buying a building, it is preferable that a visual inspection be done by a professional.

-This inspection is important to detect deficiencies and provide the buyer with adequate information for the building.
+This inspection is important to detect deficiencies and provide the purchaser with adequate information regarding the building.

 This information is essential for the buyer so that he can plan an adequate budget for maintenance.

-As a result of the pre-purchase inspection, the buyer must have a clear idea of the deficiencies that may affect the value of the building.
+Following the pre-purchase inspection, the buyer must have a clear idea of the deficiencies that can affect the value of the building.

 Sometimes, the seller wants to have his property inspected himself to avoid surprises.